 “DHP Managing Director George Akins has recently agreed that we can use the funds in whatever way they are needed to support rough sleepers – be it providing accommodation, putting additional resources on the streets or helping people through the resettlement process.
 This flexibility has greatly increased the value of the donation.
 Our appreciation of this help is made all the greater by the knowledge that the Covid-19 pandemic is having a devastating effect on the entertainment and hospitality industries.

 “Another consequence of Covid-19 is that even as more former rough sleepers are found suitable homes, we are seeing new groups arrive on the streets, due to the economic distress that many are now experiencing.

 “Our winter appeal Homeless to Home is about changing and saving lives – preventing homelessness, supporting rough sleepers and resettling them into long term secure accommodation.
 It’s great to have the backing of our friends at DHP once again.
 In these

 unprecedented circumstances their support – and that of the public at large – is needed more than ever.”

-With the coronavirus pandemic and fresh lockdown restrictions still having a profound effect on local communities across the country, and a notably devastating impact on the live music industry, there has never felt like a more important time for the two to stand together and support the most vulnerable people in our society.
+The coronavirus pandemic and fresh lockdown restrictions still are having a profound effect on local communities across the country.
+It is having a notably devastating impact on the live music industry too.
+There has never felt like a more important time for the two to stand together.
+This is to support the most vulnerable people in our society.